adus/portal-documentation/_documents/access_examples.md

 #### Curl Example \#4 - Trimet Data

-The following request for data from the TriMet ridership dataset returns the TriMet for the selected quarter; zip is selected here as that is how the file is served through the website - when unzipped, the data is available in .csv format _only_.
+The following request for data from the TriMet ridership dataset returns the TriMet for the selected quarter; zip is selected here as that is how the file is served through the website - when unzipped, the data is available in CSV format _only_.

 `curl "http://new.portal.its.pdx.edu:8080/transit/downloadquarterlydata?agency=trimet&quarter=2019-q3-summer" -H 'Host: new.portal.its.pdx.edu:8080' -H 'Referer: http://new.portal.its.pdx.edu:8080/downloads/ -o trimet.zip'`